East Leake Academy

-East Leake Academy is an academy located in East Leake in the Rushcliffe area of Nottinghamshire, England.
+East Leake Academy is an academy located in East Leake in the Rushcliffe area of Nottinghamshire, England and a member of the Diverse Academies Trust.
 The school describes itself as specialising in information communication technology (ICT) and mathematics.
 The current principal is Tom Reid.
 The school has a student capacity of 1386.
 In September 2003, the school moved into a £20m new building, built with Private Finance Initiative funding, and rented from Alfred McAlpine Business Services.
 The school shares its location with a leisure centre and Lantern Lane Primary & Nursery School.
 In September 2012, the school was changed from a comprehensive to an academy after successfully earning academy status in 2010, in September 2012 the name was also changed from Harry Carlton Comprehensive School to East Leake Academy.

 Results

+2025, 76% of all students achieving a grade 4 and above in their GCSEs.
+For A-Levels, 97.2% pass rate with students achieving an average grade score of C+, with 23.4% of top performers achieving A* and A grades.

+2024, 72% of all grades were a grade 4 or above, with 63% of students achieving five or more GCSEs at grade 4 or above, including maths and English.
+4% of grades were at grade 9 with almost 10% at grade 8+.
+For A-Levels, 96% pass rate with students achieving an average grade score of C+, with 17.5% of top performers achieving A* and A grades.

 2023, 69% of grades were a grade 4 or above with 60% of students achieving five or more GCSEs at grade 4 or above, including maths and English.
 10% of all grades were a grade 8 or 9.
+For A-Levels, an average grade score of B and nearly 30% of students achieved top A* and A grades.
+Students achieved 76% A*-C grades, with 54% of students achieving A* to B.

+2022, 67% of students achieved a standard pass rate of 5 or more GCSEs at a grade 4 or above including English and maths, with an 86% pass rate in English.
+For A-Levels, an average grade score of B and well over a third of students achieved top A* and A grades.